The Land Shifts - Suite for String Orchestra

 -Robin Wall Kimmerer, Braiding Sweetgrass (2013) pg.
 259-260

-To know ourselves as part of a present-day landscape, we have to explore this idea of unseeing, and notice how the land shifts.
+To know ourselves and the land we are on, we have to practice unseeing, and notice how the land shifts.
 What defines a place like america, if not endless roadways, plastic, and overdevelopment?
 How can we live in a place that is both so loud and so silent?

-Growing up, I always thought global warming was to blame for summer wildfires.
-In adulthood I learned that Indigenous people routinely introduced fire to the landscape for its benefit, and when millions of them were taken from these lands, the ground-cover was not routinely burned, and the flammable material on the forest floor was not maintained.
+Growing up, I thought global warming was to blame for summer wildfires.
+In adulthood, I learned that Indigenous people routinely introduced fire to the landscape for its benefit.
+When millions of them were taken from these lands, the ground-cover was not routinely burned, and the flammable material on the forest floor was not maintained.
+Today, Indigenous people make up only 5% of the world's population, but protect approximately 85% of the world's biodiversity.